WTWW: History

 WTWW, according to the FCC, was originally licensed a construction permit as WBWW on June 30, 2009.
 Testing began in January 2010 and ending mid-February 2010.
 Testing frequencies used were 5.755 MHz and 9.48 MHz, and recorded by several listeners who uploaded the audio to YouTube.
-WTWW broadcast throughout its existence via a heavily-used transmitter donated by KNLS, after that station upgraded to a new transmitter.

-WTWW officially signed on at 15:00 UTC on Friday, February 19, 2010 using the 9.48 MHz frequency with low power and streaming with programming from the Scriptures for America broadcast network, part of a long-term leasing agreement that has continued throughout WTWW's existence.
-Both the frequencies 5.755 MHz and 9.48 MHz and their transmitters were previously used by Christian shortwave outlet KAIJ in Dallas, Texas.
+WTWW officially signed on at 15:00 UTC on Friday, February 19, 2010 using the 9.48 MHz frequency with low power and streaming with programming from the Scriptures for America broadcast networkart of a [ Both the frequencies 5.755 MHz and 9.48 MHz and their transmitters were previously used by Christian shortwave outlet KAIJ in Dallas, Texas.

 In January 2010, WTWW (as WBWW) was licensed to operate at 100 kilowatts with an azimuth of 40 degrees, every day, on 5.755 MHz from 00:00 to 07:00 UTC and on 9.48 MHz from 12:00 to 19:00 and 22:00 to 24:00 UTC, targeting CIRAF zones 4 and 9 (eastern Canada); 18, 27, & 28 (Europe); 37, & 38 (north Africa), 39 (the Middle East); and 46 & 47 (western and central Africa).

 In 2015, WTWW briefly served as the terrestrial broadcast home of Art Bell's overnight radio program Midnight in the Desert.

 The Big One on 5085

 From August 2018 to 2022, WTWW's lead engineer Ted Randall operated a locally originated personality oldies format on the 5.085 MHz signal in the evenings, with veteran disc jockeys and voiceover artists to host the programming.
 Among its hosts was famed sound engineer Bob Heil, who hosted an hour of "Live Theater Organ from the Ozarks."
 WTWW disc jockeys worked unpaid for the station, broadcasting remotely from their homes.
-In a 2017 interview with The Spectrum Monitor, Randall described his arrangement with WTWW as a barter agreement with its owners, providing engineering services in exchange for the right to use the WTWW transmitters for music and ham radio programming as he saw fit, akin to a local marketing agreement.
+In a 2017 interview with The Spectrum Monitor, Randall described his arrangement with WTWW as a barter agreement with its owners, providing engineering services in exchange for the right to use the WTWW transmitters for music and amateur radio programming as he saw fit, akin to a local marketing agreement.